Historic Alexandria

 The Stabler-Leadbeater Apothecary Museum boasts a vast collection of herbal botanicals, hand-blown glass, medical equipment and archival materials used in this family business, in operation from 1792 until 1933.

-Apothecary Museum Archival Collection: The online archival collection is comprised of letters, invoices, account books, and ledgers of the apothecary and pharmacy business owned by the Stabler and Leadbeater families.
-Check the types of scanned documents listed, and search the collection by placing a name, date, or document name in the search box.
-This collection is presented in a separate application, the City of Alexandria Document Management Portal.
+The collection is comprised of letters, invoices, account books, and ledgers of the apothecary and pharmacy business owned by the Stabler and Leadbeater families.
+More about the Apothecary Museum Archival Collection…

 More Historic Alexandria Museums